What Is Negligence Per Se?

 Variations of Negligence Per Se From State to State

 While most states follow traditional negligence per se laws, some have established variations of the law.
-For example, in some states a violation of the law creates the presumption of negligence.
-However, the defendant is able to rebut this presumption and, therefore, escape liability.
+For example, in some states, a violation of the law creates the presumption of negligence.
+However, the defendant can rebut this presumption and, therefore, escape liability.
 Other states view a legal violation as evidence of negligent conduct.
 However, it neither confirms nor creates a rebuttable presumption for it.
 Unlike in states that have traditional negligence per se laws, defendants in these states have the chance to show that their actions were reasonable even though they violated a state or federal law or regulation.

 Contact a Personal Injury Lawyer With Experience in Negligence Per Se